mnr/rpigpior/README.md

 ## Is this a Raspberry Pi?

 It’s helpful to check if your code is running on a Raspberry Pi.
+Do this with `is.rpi()`

 ``` r
 if ( is.rpi() ) {